What’s next for reproductive healthcare during the Trump administration?

 Access to contraception and IVF treatments are under threat.
 The number of OBGYNs and abortion clinics are shrinking.
 Maternal mortality rates are on the rise.
 Physicians in some states are at risk of criminal penalties should they provide abortions.
 And murky laws are preventing pregnant women suffering medical emergencies from getting proper care.

-While abortion remains legal in many states, a potential Trump-Vance administration could see a federal ban on the table.
+Donald Trump and JD Vance won the 2024 election, and while abortion remains legal in many states, their administration could see a federal ban on the table.
 Trump has claimed he would veto such a ban — insisting he’ll leave the issue to the states — but his messaging on the issue has been wishy-washy.
 Even without a federal ban, the existing state-level laws have already damaged reproductive care across the board.

 What’s next for abortion?